 But a question remains -- beyond what Marketing can tell Sales about their leads and prospects, where do salespeople get this kind of context around when and how to engage their leads and prospects?

 Until now, there really hasn’t been a way to do it.
-That’s why we are excited to introduce Signals, a new tool for salespeople that gives them the context they need to provide a more relevant, personalized sales experience, and to close more deals and be more efficient in the process.
+That’s why we are excited to introduce Sidekick, a new tool for salespeople that gives them the context they need to provide a more relevant, personalized sales experience, and to close more deals and be more efficient in the process.

-What Is Signals?
+What Is Sidekick?

 What kind of “signals” are we talking about?
 Here are a few examples: